The Hyundai Ioniq Electric is a spacious, conservative, popular EV

 It came out in 2016 and is still going strong today, after a refresh towards the end of 2019.
 This latest version of the 100% electric Hyundai Ioniq is a 5-door hatchback with plenty to offer.

 The styling makes it look like a conventional car, as does its body shape.
-But inside, it has plenty of modern driving tech and enjoys all the advantages of electric driving.
+But inside, it has lots of modern driving tech and enjoys all the advantages of electric driving.

 - Comfortable and spacious